China mutes reaction to Zhao's Oscars as S. Korea lauds Youn - WTMJ

 Instead, there was even censorship.
 A post announcing Zhao’s directing win by film magazine Watch Movies, which has over 14 million followers on the ubiquitous Weibo microblog, was censored a few hours after it appeared Monday morning.
 A hashtag called “Chloe Zhao wins Best Director” was also censored on the platform with users coming across an error message saying, “according to relevant laws and regulations and policies, the page is not found.”

-Some users resorting to using “zt” to post about Zhao, using the initials of her full name in Chinese, Zhou Ting.
-Typing in Zhou’s name in Chinese on Weibo brought up only unrelated posts from the beginning of April.
+Some users resorting to using “zt” to post about Zhao, using the initials of her full name in Chinese, Zhao Ting.
+Typing in Zhao’s name in Chinese on Weibo brought up only unrelated posts from the beginning of April.
 A search for “Oscars” showed only official posts from the South Korean and U.S. embassies.

-Douban, an app popular with film buffs, banned searches for “Nomadland” and “Zhao Ting” saying that “the search results could not be displayed in accordance to relevant laws and regulations.”
-Multiple discussion threads about Zhao’s win were deleted on the app as well.
+Douban, an app popular with film buffs, banned searches for “Nomadland” and “Zhao Ting,” saying that “the search results could not be displayed in accordance to relevant laws and regulations.”
+Multiple discussion threads about Zhao’s win were deleted on the app as well, though the pages about her and the movie were still viewable.
 A news article on WeChat, the largest messaging app in the country, was also deleted.

 Still, the news of her wins spread onto the Chinese internet, with individual web users and bloggers cheering Zhao.
 Many took note of her acceptance speech, in which Zhao quoted a line from a poem written in the 13th century that she, like many other Chinese children, had memorized as a child, which translates as, “People are good at birth.”